clearlydecoded/rest-messenger/README.md

 Now, *"rinse and repeat"* as you expand your API.

 ✅ That's it!
-2 simple steps to configure.
 3 simple classes for a very clearly defined endpoint API.

 Now, start up the application with a simple maven command:
 ```bash